khoffLSU/rpcontacts/README.md

 # Realpython Project: Build a Contact Book App With Python, Textual, and SQLite

-In this let's code tutorial:
+In this Let's code following a realpython tutorial:

 - Create the contact book app’s TUI using Textual
 - Handle the database operations using SQLite